 - Control occupational hazards.

-- Reduce exposure to sunlight.
+- Reduce exposure to non-ionizing radiation by sunlight.
+(UV)

 Cancer mortality can be reduced if cases are detected and treated early.
 There are two components of early detection efforts: